General information

 • installing Encedo EPA in a professional data centre or server room with controlled and limited physical access.

-• If your application is using passphrase-based user authentication (user password) keep the runtime environment secure.
+• If your application is using passphrase-based user authentication (user password), keep the runtime environment secure.
 Do not store passwords in the code (hardcoding)!
-For web apps remember that some browser plugins can record keystrokes and steal your password.
-Use the free Encedo Mobile AUthenticator over passwords if possible.
+For web apps, remember that some browser plugins can record keystrokes or steal your password.
+Use the free Encedo Mobile Authenticator instead of passwords if possible.

 • Check the logs from time to time :) The logging mechanism of every security-related activity by Encedo HEM is a very powerful feature.
-Consider deep integration of the Encedo HEM logs with SIEM or other automated security monitoring tools.
+Consider integrating the Encedo HEM logs deeply with SIEM or other automated security monitoring tools.

 • Temperature Operating Range: 0 - 85 'C